A Concise History of Southeast Asia

 In 2005 the government reconvened the National Convention, in another attempt to write a constitution.
 However, major pro-democracy organisations and parties, including the NLD, were barred from participating, so the convention adjourned a year later without accomplishing anything.
 Then in 2008, twenty years after the previous constitution had been abolished, the government announced a new constitution, the third since independence.
 It was approved in a public referendum, and the military promised a "discipline-flourishing democracy" would soon follow, but the opposition sees it as a tool for continuing military control of the country, because a number of seats in both legislative houses are reserved for military delegates.

 The Burmese government surprised everyone at 6:37 AM on November 6, 2005, when it announced that it was moving from Yangon to Pyinmana, a logging town almost 200 miles to the north, roughly halfway between Yangon and Mandalay.
 The decision was made so suddenly that some top officials only got two two days’ notice to pack their bags; those who wanted to quit were not allowed to do so.
 Immediately government workers, along with their families and equipment, began to be hauled on barely useable roads, to a location that did not have electricity or running water yet.
 While they stayed in Pyinmana, a new permanent capital, named Naypyidaw ("Abode of Kings"), was built on a vacant lot nearby.
-Though several foreign dignitaries and businessmen have seen Naypyidaw, ordinary tourists will not be allowed in until construction is complete; a replica of the Shwe Dagon and statues of Burma's three greatest kings (Anawrahta, Bayinnaung and Alaungpaya).
+Because capitals are also expected to have something to look at, Naypyidaw was given a full-sized replica of the Shwe Dagon, and a monument featuring statues of Burma's three greatest kings (Anawrahta, Bayinnaung and Alaungpaya).
 Construction was supposed to be finished in 2012, but pictures taken since then show that Naypyidaw is still mostly deserted; the main residents visible are street sweepers working on super-wide but empty highways.

-True to its secretive nature, the government never explained why it moved.
-Pyinmana's only claim to fame is that it was the base of the Burma National Army, during World War II.
+Previously, Pyinmana's only claim to fame is that it was the base of the Burma National Army, during World War II.
 The government's official explanation for the move was that Yangon was too crowded.
 However, many Burmese believe that General Than Shwe was listening to the government astrologers, and they warned him that if a foreign power invaded the country, it would start with an amphibious landing at Yangon.
 Indeed, the astrologers picked the exact minute for the government's announcement of the move.
 There may also be a more practical reason; the new location puts the government closer to the provinces containing the most troublesome minorities.
 Then in another break with the recent past, the government adopted a new flag in 2010 that is yellow, green and red (the same colors as the World War II flag), replacing the two red, white and blue flags that had been used since independence.

 There were more anti-government protests in 2007, when the junta removed fuel subsidies without warning, causing the prices of oil and natural gas to rise suddenly.
 As in 1988, monks led the protests, until a renewed government crackdown stopped them; independent sources reported, through pictures and accounts, 30 to 40 monks and 50 to 70 civilians killed, and 200 beaten.